Today at 6:30 PM I had to say goodbye, but you will forever stay my little girl

 Well, me and my awesome colleagues (yes, they sometimes check this blog) have been migrating away from big-tech like Microsoft, Google, Oracle, Apple etc. Not because they were no good (most of our core is still running on AWS servers) but because we became sick of the AI-slop and data-sucking most are nowadays involved in.
+Anyways, we also decided to do a bit of self-hosting and move all our laptops to something different.
+No more Ubuntu or Fedora but suckless DWM on Arch (with the LTS & performance kernels).

 Migrating was tough, writing a bunch of add-ons even harder, but the final result is here to stay.
+On a personal note on my 2 systems I additionally:

 I didn’t look for the lighter tools, but for ones I could trust and reason about.
 Less abstraction, fewer surprises.

 Today I use two identical laptops – one for work, one personal – same setup, side by side, one mouse for each.
+The environment disappears, and the work stays.

 And for what its worth, the DWM I’m sporting now is one that no one else has; it is mine and in that sense truly unique.
 You build your own program, patches, the binds et al.